department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-09-06-mobile-filtering.md

 ##### Pros
   - This is how the existing filtering works, allowing for backwards compatibility.
   - No versioning of endpoints required.
+  - We know it works and doesn't yield any big surprises.
   - Vets-api currently implementation of this uses query params so some logic could be borrowed from this.
   - Sticks with convention of other mobile endpoints.
 ##### Cons
   - Longer, hard to read urls for requests with multiple filter parameters.
   - Cannot easily support complex filtering requirements.
-    - Filtering by non-primitive data types (hashes, arrays, etc) would require work arounds to support.
-    - Complex AND/OR filter groups could not be represented in query parameters.
-EX: ((Exp1 AND Exp2) OR (Exp3 OR Exp4) )
+Some operations could be created for more complex data types, such as arrays and hashes, but even simple equality operators would become problematically complex for non-primitive data types.

 ##### Overview
-The support of complex filtering requirements listed in the cons is not a requirement of this feature, nor does it seem practical for it become a requirement for these endpoints in the future and harder to read URLs is a relatively minor con.
+The support of complex filtering requirements listed in the cons is not a requirement of this feature, nor does it seem practical for it to become a requirement for these endpoints in the future.
+Harder to read URLs is not a significant concern.
+Long and complex urls are widely used in the modern web and will not be visible to mobile users.

 #### GET with Payload Body
 ##### Pros